 It is instructive to place these four miracles beside those of Jesus.
 Jesus’ first was with the water pots at the wedding at Cana.
 He fed the 5,000.
 He raised Lazarus to life.
 Remember that Biblical miracles cluster mainly around Moses, Elijah & Elisha, and Jesus.
 Their history and doings testify that Jesus is not some accidental figure of history, but God’s own Christ and prophet.

-It’s a wonderful assurance that we believe in a saviour who is not only lord of the earthly realities, but also the spiritual ones.
+It is a wonderful assurance for us that we believe in a saviour who is not only lord of the earthly realities, but also the spiritual ones.